djma-blog-code/minikube-nginx/README.md

 ## Cleaning up

-To clean the environment after review `make clean` will remove the minikube resources and any temporary files (virtual env, etc) from the local machine
+To clean the environment after review `make clean` will remove the minikube resources and any temporary files from the local machine

 ## TODO

-1. Optimise the docker image, could potentially use a more efficient image for production
-2. Add in more documentation about the deployed configuration code
-3. `make clean` tidy up to remove all python compiled files